-Since you have a little more room to work with in meta descriptions, think about including a key statistic or figure.
-For example, saying that your product drives 102% return on investment (or anything relevant to your page) can catch the attention of searchers as they scroll down the results page, as well as make your page sound more authoritative.
+You have a little more room to work within meta descriptions.
+Think about including a key statistic or figure.
+Saying that your product drives a 102% return on investment can catch the attention of searchers.
+Moreover, this can make your page sound more authoritative.

 If done tastefully and appropriately, a key statistic in the meta description can set your page apart from the rest and drive a higher CTR.